Zebulon, North Carolina: 2020 census

+Demographic estimates

-Similar to other towns in eastern Wake County, the town recorded a population growth of 13% in the 2020 United States census, making it the second fasting growing town in the state.
+Similar to other towns in eastern Wake County, the town recorded a population growth of 13% in the 2020 United States census, making it the second fastest-growing town in the state.
 In August 2023, the town was reported to have reached 10,000 population, according to an estimate by the town's planning department.
 The sudden growth was attributed to its relative affordability in living, incentives for new businesses, and an increased focus on development and expansion.